 There are many different areas of digital marketing for digital nomads to choose from, such as:

 Even though marketing can be done in-house, marketers don’t need to be in the office.
-With project management apps and cloud storage solutions available, whole teams are able to collaborate on marketing projects without having to be in the same country.
+With project management apps and cloud storage solutions available, free digital marketing resources, and expert podcasts, whole teams are able to collaborate on marketing projects without having to be in the same country.

 Pegasus integrated communications consultancy is a creative advertising agency that uses Ganttic for their resource scheduling.
 Associate director Alison Perkins and studio manager Katherine Thay divulged that they often work with a diverse team of in-house and freelance artists.